What is Zelle?

 - Set Up Payment Options: Once your account is verified, you can set up payment options for your customers or vendors.
 This may include providing them with your business email or phone number linked to your Zelle account.

 - Receive Payments: Once your customers or vendors have the information, they can easily send payments to your business account using Zelle.
-Payments are typically processed quickly and directly deposited into your linked business bank account.
+Payments are processed quickly and directly deposited into your linked business bank account.

 How to Send Payments